Cataract Surgery

 Overview

-Cataract surgery is the world’s most common eye operation.
-In a quick, outpatient procedure, doctors remove a cloudy lens (cataract) and replace it with a clear artificial lens called an intra-ocular lens (IOL).
-Most people are awake, feel no pain, and notice brighter, sharper vision within days.
-Today’s small-incision techniques restore useful sight for about 9 in 10 adults who have trouble reading, driving, or seeing faces because of cataracts.[1][2]
+Cataract surgery is a quick, outpatient procedure that removes a cloudy natural lens (the cataract) and replaces it with a clear artificial lens called an intraocular lens (IOL).
+Most people are awake with numbing drops, feel little to no pain, and notice brighter, sharper vision within days.
+Modern techniques are highly successful and are used when cataracts make daily tasks like reading, night driving, or recognizing faces difficult.
+1

 How the Procedure Works & Options